 Install OpenStack client tools

-In order to configure and use your cloud, you'll need to install the
+In order to configure and use your cloud, you'll need to install the appropriate client tools:

 sudo apt-get -y install python-novaclient python-keystoneclient \ python-glanceclient python-neutronclient